shinsenter/defer.js/README.md

 ```
 **Example**
 Basic usage:
-Lazy load background image of a `div` tag.
+Lazy load background image of a `div` tag when it's added as inline CSS

 ```html
 <style>